 Espinasa, Rivas-Manzana and Espinosa Perez (2001) describe a stygobitic, hypogean population from Mexico and the following details relate only to the hypogean animals.

-Known only from the “type locality” of the hypogean animals: Gruta de las Granadas, north-east of Taxco, Guerrero, southern México (18o34’30”N, 99o33’7”W).
+“Type locality” of the hypogean animals: Gruta de las Granadas, north-east of Taxco, Guerrero, southern México (18o34’30”N, 99o33’7”W).
 The stream flowing from the cave is a tributary of the Amacuzac River.
+Known also from Resumidero La Joya in the same area (Espinasa 2018).

 The collection site is a cave passage 180m long to a sump pool.
 The cave is a resurgence and water flows out of it all year round.
 Within the cave there is a mixed population of the stygomorphic, presumably stygobitic, animals and ordinary surface animals.
 Only about 10% of the population are stygomorphic.
 This suggests that their true habitat is undiscovered and lies further into the cave.